ricketytoc/tp/docs/DeveloperGuide.md

 * 1a.
 The user did not use a valid predefined prefix to search for employee by name
     * 1a1.
 EmployeeManager informs user that the input is invalid.
     * 1a2.
 User enters new input and new prefix.
-    * Steps 1a1-1a2 are repeated until the increment amount entered is valid.
+    * Steps 1a1-1a2 are repeated until the input is valid.
     * Use case resumes from step2.

 **Use case: UC5 - Bulk increment salaries**